desue90/profi-air-touch/README.md

 `{self._host}` = IP address of the ventilation system
 `{preset}` = level number 1 to 4

-In addition, this integration provides certain sensors such as temperature values ​​that are read from the status.xml file of the ventilation system.
+In addition, this integration provides certain sensors such as temperature values ​​that are read from the status.xml file of the ventilation systems web interface.

 **Remark on level 4 - boost:**
 The highest level is time-controlled, meaning that after a certain time, the ventilation system automatically resets to the previous level.
-This set time can be found in the web interface of the ventilation system on the "Setup" page.
+This set time can be found in the web interface of the ventilation system on the "Setup" page or in the sensor entity "Party-Level timer".

 ## Requirements